NCAA Emerging Sports for Women: Acrobatics & Tumbling

-This sport, which combines the internationally recognized gymnastics disciplines of acrobatic gymnastics and tumbling, is one of the two newest Emerging Sports, having been officially added in 2020–21.
+This sport, which combines the internationally recognized gymnastics disciplines of acrobatic gymnastics and tumbling, is a relatively new Emerging Sport, having been officially added in 2020–21.
 (The sport currently recognized as "gymnastics" by the NCAA is internationally known as artistic gymnastics.)
-On June 3, 2019, the NCAA announced that its Committee on Women’s Athletics had recommended the addition of acrobatics & tumbling and wrestling to the Emerging Sports program, effective with the 2020–21 school year.
+On June 3, 2019, the NCAA announced that its Committee on Women's Athletics had recommended the addition of acrobatics & tumbling and wrestling to the Emerging Sports program, effective with the 2020–21 school year.
 Both sports were formally added to the program on the aforementioned schedule after approval by the membership of all three NCAA divisions, with the final approval coming from Division I on June 17, 2020.

 At the time of the formal addition of acrobatics & tumbling to the Emerging Sports program, the National Collegiate Acrobatics and Tumbling Association, which has governed this discipline at college level, indicated that 30 NCAA schools would sponsor the sport in 2020–21.
 Also at that time, two Division II conferences officially sponsored the sport.
 The Mountain East Conference began sponsoring the sport in 2018–19, and Conference Carolinas added it for 2020–21.

-Since becoming an emerging sport, seven additional schools announced intentions to start an acrobatics and tumbling program, bringing the total number of schools sponsoring A&T up to 39 NCAA schools.
+On May 15, 2025, the NCAA Committee on Women's Athletics recommended that all three divisions sponsor legislation to create a single National Collegiate championship (i.e., open to members of all divisions) in acrobatics & tumbling.
+By that time, 54 NCAA members had either sponsored, or announced their intentions to sponsor, that sport.
+All divisions would then need to sponsor legislation for a vote by each division, which would take place no sooner than the 2026 NCAA Convention.
+An NCAA committee would then be established to prepare for an inaugural championship to take place in spring 2027.

+The first division to approve the new championship was Division I on June 25, 2025.